The Centre Mersenne, One Year On

 Communication in the community

-The Centre Mersenne tried to be present in every major event in the domains of mathematics, open access and scientific publishing as to introduce the project.
+Centre Mersenne attended every major event in the domains of mathematics, open access and scientific publishing as to introduce the project.
 It raised a high interest in the community which was waiting for such an alternative open access publishing solution.

-- 10 events attended to present the centre Mersenne: Journées nationales de la Science Ouverte (Paris, France), ANF Mathrice (Marseille, France), Journées Médici (Avignon, France), International Congress of Mathematics (Brazil), Conférence ElPub 2018 (Toronto, Canada), Journées science ouverte Couperin 2018 (Paris, France), Joint Mathematics Meetings 2018 (USA)...
+- 10 events to present Centre Mersenne: Journées nationales de la Science Ouverte (Paris, France), ANF Mathrice (Marseille, France), Journées Médici (Avignon, France), International Congress of Mathematics (Brazil), Conférence ElPub 2018 (Toronto, Canada), Journées science ouverte Couperin 2018 (Paris, France), Joint Mathematics Meetings 2018 (USA)...

-Over 2017 (announcement of the Mersenne creation was mid-2017) and 2018, the centre Mersenne received around 8 accession requests, among which three were approved: Algebraic Combinatorics, launched in January 2018, Annales Henri Lebesgue, launched in March 2018 and Open Geomechanics, not launched yet.
+Over 2017 (announcement of the Mersenne creation was mid-2017) and 2018, Centre Mersenne received around 8 accession requests, among which three were approved: Algebraic Combinatorics, launched in January 2018, Annales Henri Lebesgue, launched in March 2018 and Open Geomechanics, not launched yet.
 Others were out of scope.

-Lots still has to be done and the 2019 appears to be even more intense with a lot of projects.
+Lots still has to be done and 2019 appears to be even more intense with a lot of projects.